nishalbarman/crafter-ecommerce/README.md

 npm install ## install the dependencies first npm run dev ## run the development server
 ```

-- NOTICE :- You are not allowed to use the code for any pursonal or proffesional use/work.

 This Turborepo includes the following packages/apps: